campuscode/rails-guides-pt-BR/pt-BR/active_record_validations.md

 Para implementar o método validador, você deve ter um parâmetro `record` definido, que é o registro a ser validado.

-Like all other validations, `validates_with` takes the `:if`, `:unless` and `:on` options.
-If you pass any other options, it will send those options to the validator class as `options`:

 Como todas as outras validações, `validates_with` utiliza as opções`:if`, `:unless` e `:on`.
 Se você passar outras opções, essas opções serão enviadas